 “Where yoo get this number?”

 I’m beginning to feel like a criminal being interrogated by the secret phone police.
 “The phone company,” I tell her.
 Where do all numbers come from?
 The phone was in the house when we moved in.
 Maybe the landlady stole it or bought it, or who knows.
 Once a Soviet republic, this is a country of many possibilities.
+I glance out the window and look at the telephone pole.
+It looks a bit scary.

 “This is not a true number!” she snarls.